Delegative democracy: Argentina

 Christopher Larkins argues that due to the impact of the 1980's crisis, delegative democracy (in the sense of O'Donnell) originated in Argentina.
 The economic crisis was used to justify a centralization of executive authority which began with Raúl Alfonsín's administration and continued with Carlos Saul Menem ascending to the presidency.
 Larkin's arguments exemplify political outtakes on delegative democracy.

 One of the largest examples of a Delegative democracy in Argentina.
 Argentina has seen large success in its delegative democracy due to the vertical accountability that is in place.
 Vertical accountability is when civilians can enforce the performance of those that are in charge.
 Horizontal accountability, on the other hand, is when only the government is able to hold itself accountable, leading to check abuses by public agencies.
-When looking at what transpired in Argentina specifically, the death of Alberto Nisman under the rule of President Fernandez led to the foundation of delegative democracy.
+When looking at what transpired in Argentina specifically, the death of Alberto Nisman under the rule of President Fernández led to the foundation of delegative democracy.

-Fernandez was able to dissolve the Secretariat of Intelligence and replace it with his new Federal Intelligence Agency.
+Fernández was able to dissolve the Secretariat of Intelligence and replace it with her new Federal Intelligence Agency.
 This ruling became a foundation for delegative democracy.
 Fernandez also released the Central Bank Chief, Martin Redrado, after he failed to comply with the orders that she instilled.

 Institutional Revolutionary Party

 The Institutional Revolutionary Party (Spanish: Partido Revolucionario Institucional, PRI) in Mexico is an example of a party that led to a rise of delegative democracy within a country.
 The PRI came into power in 1929 with the help of Plutarco Elías Calles, a Mexican general and politician.
 Prior to the rise of the PRI, the country was plagued with political conflict and turmoil due to the assassination of President-elect Álvaro Obregón in 1928.
-One of the renowned symbols of the PRI is the dedazo (termed from the word dedo - finger).This symbolized the idea that the current president would pass down the title to whoever they "pointed the finger" to.
+One of the renowned symbols of the PRI is the dedazo (termed from the word dedo - finger).
+This symbolized the idea that the current president would pass down the title to whoever they "pointed the finger" to.
 This process alone shows why delegative democracy takes away the ideas of separation of powers as the democratic process in the people electing their officials is removed.
 In addition, instead of being checked and balanced by other branches, the president had a select group of cabinet advisers that consisted of at least three individuals extremely close to the president.

 In 1988, the PRI slowly began to dissolve after multiple progression and the breaking out of the parties "Democratic Current" with Cuauhtémoc Cárdenas (former Governor of Michoacán and son of the former president of Mexico Lázaro Cárdenas).

 Russian Federation

-Russia's electoral law stipulates that half of all parliamentarians will come from voting on party lists, it aims to encourage the formation of political parties.
+Russia's electoral law stipulates that half of all parliamentarians must come from voting on party lists, which aims to encourage the formation of political parties.
 In order to look for political partners and confront skeptical voters, parties must focus on introducing legislation, public opinion campaigns and political education.
-The parliamentarians, democratically elected, use their democratic legitimacy to justify authoritarian behavior.
+The parliamentarians, while democratically elected, use their democratic legitimacy to justify authoritarian behavior.